Reviewing Stabilis Solutions (SLNG) and Its Competitors

 Stabilis Solutions peers beat Stabilis Solutions on 8 of the 13 factors compared.

-Stabilis Solutions, Inc. engages in the provision of small-scale liquefied natural gas production, distribution, and fueling services to multiple end markets.
-It operates through the following segments: LNG and Power Delivery.
-The LNG segment supplies LNG to the industrial, midstream, and oilfield sectors in North America and provides turnkey fuel solutions to help users of propane, diesel and other crude-based fuel products convert to LNG.
-The Power Delivery segment provides power delivery solutions to the global energy industry through its subsidiary in Brazil and joint venture in China.
-The company was founded on October 21, 1996 and is headquartered in Houston, TX.
+Stabilis Solutions, Inc., together with its subsidiaries, provides small-scale liquefied natural gas (LNG) production, distribution, and fueling services to various end markets in North America.
+It operates in two segments, LNG and Power Delivery.
+The company supplies LNG to the industrial, midstream, and oilfield sectors; and offers fuel solutions to industrial users of propane, diesel, and other crude-based fuel products, as well as provides cryogenic equipment rental and field services.
+It also provides electrical and instrumentation construction, and installation services; and builds electrical systems.
+The company serves aerospace, industrial, utilities and pipelines, mining, energy, commercial, and transportation markets.
+Stabilis Solutions, Inc. was founded in 2013 and is headquartered in Houston, Texas.

 Receive News & Ratings for Stabilis Solutions Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Stabilis Solutions and related companies with MarketBeat.com's FREE daily email newsletter.